 Unlike modern travelers, who step off of planes looking like zombies who raided the clearance section at T.J.
 Maxx, Bond meets Kerim’s contact (and one of his many sons!) looking cool and comfortable in the jacket, which flatters his muscular physique with natural shoulders, a fully cut chest with a small amount of drape, and a nipped waist.
 Unfortunately, Connery’s real life knack for sartorial unfamiliarity shows when he wears both suit buttons fastened in a few scenes.

 The trousers are standard for early Connery, with double forward pleats, three-button “Daks top” side adjusters, and cuffed bottoms with a short “quarter” break.

-The trousers break over a pair of black leather 3-eyelet derby shoes, worn by Connery throughout the film.
+The trousers break over a pair of black leather derby shoes with three lace eyelets at the top of a cutaway V-shaped front, worn by Connery throughout the film.
 Connery wore these shoes often in his early Bond films before easing in a pair of black leather ankle boots with short elastic side gussets in Goldfinger and Thunderball.
 The derbies are more appropriate for a suit, but the ankle boots make more sense for a secret agent who constantly finds himself in foot chases or combat situations.

 Bond’s socks are barely glimpsed, but are definitely dark and are most likely a pair of charcoal gray dress socks.
 Since Connery typically wears socks that correctly continue the legline into the shoes, we can assume that he is sporting those here.